Little-Shop-of-Chaos/.github/profile/README.md

 # Hi, we are Little Shop of Chaos :wave:

-We are a group of Full Stack Developers specialized in building 2D & 3D browser games with TypeScript/JavaScript.
+We are a group of full-stack developers focused on building 2D/3D browser games & fun experiments, with the aim to entertain and delight.

-- 🏆 [2nd place winners](https://blog.boot.dev/news/hackathon-2025/) at the Boot.dev Hackathon 2025
-- 🤓 Currently working on Codemon (a JRPG battle game with a coding theme)
+All our projects are released with an open source license, so you can explore the code and experiment with it!

 ## Tech we work with